cs-open-project/projectsfound/README.md

 介绍: Apache Annotator is a collaborative community for creating annotation related code which works to provide a future for Annotator.js-based projects and plugins while enabling W3C spec-compliant Web Annotation in Web browsers, Web Publication readers, and the servers that serve them.

-### Answer[Incubating]

-Description: A Q-and-A platform software for teams at any scales.

-介绍: A Q-and-A platform software for teams at any scales.

 ### Baremaps[Incubating]

 Description: Apache Baremaps is a toolkit and a set of infrastructure components for creating, publishing, and operating online maps.